Urban Art Street Art in New York

 1. Banksy Street Art New York Hammer Boy

 Banksy is well known for his love of New York City.
-He held a month-long "exhibition" across New York City in 2013 called "Better Out Than In."
-Unfortunately, much of his work has been covered up and/or destroyed, to be defaced, or sold.
+He curated a month-long "exhibition" across New York City in 2013 called "Better Out Than In."
+Sadly, much of his work has been covered up and/or destroyed, to be defaced, or sold.
 This modest Upper West Side stencil is still intact thanks to the building's current owner.

 Address: 79th Street between Broadway and Amsterdam